 The Master of Science in Nursing offers baccalaureate prepared nurses the opportunity to earn a master’s degree.
 The program offers a curriculum that allows students to enroll on a part- or full-time basis.
 Our current specialty track prepares students to certify as family nurse practitioners.

-The program is offered fully online by faculty at the WVU Health Sciences Center at our Morgantown and Charleston campuses.
+The program is offered fully online.
 The 46-credit hour MSN degree offers courses offered via a variety of web-based modalities, both in asynchronous and synchronous distance education formats.

 FNP track graduates are prepared to offer care at the advanced practice level to a variety of populations and settings and are able to carry out all activities encompassed in the scope of practice of an advanced practice FNP.